-UBIQUITY Relay Servers are hosted in heterogeneous and geographically spread locations to be statistically nearer either Frontend or Runtime in order to lower latency.
+We encourage the usage of multiple Relay Servers, hosted in heterogeneous and geographically spread locations to be statistically nearer either the Clients or the Runtime in order to lower latency.
 However, because of the special UBIQUITY network architecture explained above, they cannot cause any availability or security issue.
 Specifically:

-- Relay Servers are dynamically discovered.
+- In case of multiple Relay Servers, Relay Servers are dynamically discovered.
 Even if a node is not available, clients will automatically switch to the others. - Relay Servers are an intermediate hop of an end-to-end encrypted channel, explained above.
 A man-in-the-middle attack scenario is not possible. - No data is stored on Relay Servers.